EXPERIENCE

 Blacksmith Road, Lombardy in South Elmsley

 This historic road in the village of Lombardy is home to heritage buildings which were built in the 1800s as hotels, stores and residences.
 Many remain today, making the street an interesting walk.
 Let your imagination wander in the park on the street and stop for a sit overlooking Otter Creek.
 The street is a testament to years gone by when Lombardy was a thriving community with waterpower from the creek, a saw mill, shops, a cheese factory and blacksmith shop.
 See the former O’Reilly Hotel at 973 Blacksmith Road, built in the early 1800s, which also housed the village’s first post office and the South Elmsley Telephone Co. before containing the municipal offices and community hall.
 Down the road was the Klyne Hotel at 17 Blacksmith Road, built in 1876, originally called the Revere Hotel.
 This red brick home also served as a tavern in the First World War.
 Discover more and watch a documentary about taverns in Rideau Lakes!
-The Blacksmith Shop beside 34 Blacksmith Road was built around 1860 and first used as a cooper’s shop by Geore Houze, before being sold in 1933 to Donald Moodie.
+The Blacksmith Shop beside 34 Blacksmith Road was built around 1860 and first used as a cooper’s shop by George Houze, before being sold in 1933 to Donald Moodie.
 He became well known for operating it as such for many years, repairing sleighs and cutters, showing horses and settling wheels.
 Explore more in the South Elmsley and South Burgess Driving Tour!

 Rideau Lakes Mapit Tool Cultural HeritageRideau Lakes Cultural Heritage Map